rparent/django-lock-tokens/README.rst

 How it works
 ------------

-To avoid concurrency editing, `django-lock-tokens` provides some interfaces to lock and check lock on any model instance before changing it (including third party model instances).
+To avoid concurrency editing, ``django-lock-tokens`` provides some interfaces to lock and check lock on any model instance before changing it (including third party model instances).
-This is handled via an internal model (`LockToken`).
-There can be only one `LockToken` instance per model instance.
+This is handled via an internal model (``LockToken``).
+There can be only one ``LockToken`` instance per model instance.

 The lock token lifecycle is the following:

   1. When a lock is created for an object by an entity, it is valid for a certain amount of time.
 The entity is given a **lock token key** (a string) that it must hold to perform actions with valid lock required.
-A new `LockToken` instance is created in database, after having deleted a potential expired instance in database.
+A new ``LockToken`` instance is created in database, after having deleted a potential expired instance in database.
   2. If the entity that holds the lock token key no longer needs the lock on the object, it can unlock this object by providing the lock token key.
-The `LockToken` instance is then removed from database.
+The ``LockToken`` instance is then removed from database.
   3. The entity that holds the lock token key can also renew the lock token by providing the lock token key.
   4. If the lock token is not renewed until the expiration time, it becomes expired, but stays in database until a new lock is created on this instance (or the entity that holds the lock token key deletes it).

-So to use this mechanism correctly, you should **require** a valid lock token key in any method where an object is saved and you want to prevent concurrency editing.
+So to use this mechanism correctly, you should **require** a valid lock token key and renew the lock in any method where an object is saved and you want to prevent concurrency editing.
 Based on the 4 previous points, we can see that there can be 3 cases for a lock token key:

   1. The lock token key has a corresponding lock token in database, and it has not expired.
   2. The lock token key has a corresponding lock token in database, but it has expired.